sergioltg/entain/README.md

 ```

 ## Task 3
 Added a new field to the race called status.
-It is calculated when scanning the database and building the list of races.
+It is calculated when scanning the database rows and building the list of races.

 ## Task 4
 Added a new rpc call to fetch for a single race by id.
 It returns 404 if no race is found.